GenevieveMilliken/Programming_Fundamentals_Python/README.md

 ## Linux

-In your browser, download the [Anaconda installer for Linux](https://www.anaconda.com/distribution/#linux) (Python 3.7 version).
+1. In your browser, download the [Anaconda installer for Linux](https://www.anaconda.com/distribution/#linux) (Python 3.7 version).

+2. RECOMMENDED: Verify integrity with SHA-256 checksum:

+`sha256sum /path/filename`

-After fully downloaded (it may take a few minutes), enter the following to install Anaconda for Python 3.7:
+3. After fully downloaded (it may take a few minutes), enter the following to install Anaconda for Python 3.7:

 `bash ~/Downloads/Anaconda3-2019.10-Linux-x86_64.sh`

+4. The installer prompts “In order to continue the installation process, please review the license agreement.”
+Click Enter to view license terms.

-Scroll to the bottom of the license terms and enter “Yes” to agree.
+5. Scroll to the bottom of the license terms and enter “Yes” to agree.

+6. The installer prompts you to click Enter to accept the default install location.
+Click Enter.

-The installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?”
-Enter “yes” again.
+7. The installer prompts “Do you wish the installer to initialize Anaconda3 by running conda init?”
+Enter “yes”.

+8. The installer finishes and displays “Thank you for installing Anaconda<2 or 3>!”

+9. (Optional) The installer provides a link to install PyCharm for Anaconda at https://www.anaconda.com/pycharm.

-Close and open your terminal window for the installation to take effect, or you can enter the command source
+10. Close and open your terminal window for the installation to take effect, or you can enter the command source

 `~/.bashrc`

-To run conda from anywhere without having the base environment activated by default, use:
+11. To run conda from anywhere without having the base environment activated by default, use:

 `conda init`

 `conda config --set auto_activate_base False`

-Launch Anaconda Navigator
+12. Launch Anaconda Navigator

 `$ source ~/anaconda3/bin/activate root`